 The City of Kwinana Environment and Health Services team aims for the community to have a safe food supply.
 Throughout the year, Environmental Health Officers conduct routine inspections to make sure club kitchens comply with the relevant Food Safety Standards.
 Visit our website for information about food safety.

-Temporary Food Staff Guidelines
+Temporary Food Stall Guidelines

 Health Application Temporary Food (Community Groups Only)